aharish/duet/README.md

 # Duet

-Duet is an open-source task management application with support for projects, tasks and sub-tasks, based upon the GTD methodology by Sir David Allen.
+Duet is an open-source task (to-do list) management application with support for projects, tasks and sub-tasks, based upon the GTD methodology by Sir David Allen.

 <p align="center">
 	<img src="Screenshots/screen1.png" width="200">